lsd-so/lsd-mcp/README.md

 ![Getting trending repositories using LSD](/media/github_trending.gif)

 We treated Claude to psychedelic therapy on LSD and now it can just do things.
+[Here's a longer video on YouTube](https://youtu.be/s97G-E46-Yo)

 ## Contents